hebishmax/Silver-voting-ap/README.md

 2. Write the voting question and options.

- 3. Pay a small fee in BNB.
+ 3. Pay a small fee in ETH.

 4. Launch a poll and let others vote on it.